 The TASC test is good news for adults who don’t have a high school diploma and want to get a good job or go back to school.
 The name stands for Test Assessing Secondary Completion, and several states have already adopted it, and many more are expected to do so in the near future.
 There are four sections on the exam – Social Studies, Science, Language Arts, and Math.
 In order to pass the TASC, you’ll need to have the knowledge and skills in these four areas that the average high school graduate possesses.
 The exam can be taken on a computer, or with pencil and paper.
 (It’s also available in Spanish.)
 There is a fee to take the test, but in many cases a local or government agency will cover the cost.
 You’ll want to be well prepared for the TASC test, because it’s not easy to pass.
-We’ll help make sure you’re ready – you’ll find lots of free videos here at Mometrix Academy that can help you pass the TASC exam.
+We’ll help make sure you’re ready – you’ll find lots of free videos and practice questions here at the Mometrix Academy that can help you pass the TASC exam.

 TASC Test Prep Course